w3f/w3f-education/docs/Polkadot/Module2/explorenetwork.md

 transaction message, the transaction(s) are validated by the Runtime.
 The valid transactions then are arranged in a queue based on their priority and dependency and are considered for inclusion in future blocks accordingly.

+## Transaction Fees

+We use the model described above to set the fee level of a transaction based on three parameters: its type, its on-chain length, and its expected resource usage.
+This fee differentiation is used to reflect the different costs that a transaction incurs on the network and on the state, and to encourage the processing of certain types of transactions over others.
+A fraction of every transaction fee is paid to the block producer, while another fraction goes to nance the Treasury.
+We highlight that, for a block producer, the rewards coming from transaction fees may constitute only a small fraction of their overall revenue, just enough to incentivise inclusion on the block.
+We also run an adaptive transaction fee schedule that reacts to the traffic level, and ensures that blocks are typically far from full, so that peaks of activity can be dealt with e ectively and long inclusion times are rare.
+In particular, the fee of each transaction is multiplied by a parameter that evolves over time depending on the current network traffic.
+We make fees evolve slowly enough, so that the fee of any transaction can be predicted accu- rately within a frame of an hour.
+In particular, we do not intend for transaction fees to be the main source of income for stakers.